tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 **Benefits:**

 - Emerging as a new standard.
-- Feels more like style of other languages (e.g. Python).
+- Feels more like style of other languages (e.g. Python, Java).

 **Problems:**